shaharyakir/tontutorials/03-client/index.md

 ```

 ## Step 3 - Add node.js polyfills
-We need to polyfill node.js `Buffer` in order to work with TON in the browser.
+We need to polyfill node.js `Buffer` in order to work with the `ton` NPM package in the browser.

 First, install the node.js polyfills.